SIPRI: Weapons boom shows no signs of slowing | DW | 08.12.2019

 Russia catching up

-"This mainly had to do with Russia's increased investment in weapons purchasing connected to the implementation of a big military modernization plan for the period between 2011 and 2020, as well as, to a lesser extent, with a rise in weapons exports," the study said.
+"This was mainly because of Russia's increased spending on arms procurement linked to the 6 sipri fact sheet implementation of a major military modernization plan for 2011–20 and, to a lesser extent, because of increases in arms exports.
+Five companies based in Russia reported increases," the study said.

 Every day, DW's editors send out a selection of the day's hard news and quality feature journalism.
 Sign up for the newsletter here.